University of North Carolina School of Law

 The University of North Carolina School of Law (branded as Carolina Law) is the law school of the University of North Carolina at Chapel Hill.
-Established in 1845, it is one of the oldest law schools in the United States and is the oldest law school in the state of North Carolina.
+Established in 1845, it is one of the oldest law schools in the United States and is the oldest law school and professional school in the state of North Carolina.

 History

 19th century

 On December 12, 1842, following discussion in the North Carolina legal community, the trustees of the University of North Carolina authorized the university's president David L. Swain to review and establish a law professorship.
 In 1845, William Horn Battle was named the first professor of law, and legal instruction began at the university.
 In the years following, assistant professors and later an organized faculty and law library were added.

 20th century

 In 1915, Margaret Berry became the first woman to graduate from the law school.
 In the 1920s, the school began taking on much of the character of a modern law school, after the American Bar Association first published guidelines for schools.
 University President Harry Woodburn Chase was instrumental in leading the efforts for this reorganization over notable opposition, including the governor of North Carolina.

 In June 1951, Harvey Beech, James L. Lassiter, J. Kenneth Lee, Floyd McKissick, and James Robert Walker Jr. became the first five Black students enrolled at the law school, leading the integration of the University of North Carolina at Chapel Hill.
 McKissick and other Black students had demonstrated in court that a state law school for African Americans in Durham was not equal to that in Chapel Hill.
 In March 1951, a U.S. Court of Appeals agreed and ordered UNC to stop excluding Black applicants.